CityRelay

 Yes, they can be installed, but only in specific places to comply with privacy regulations.

-Security cameras can only be installed to monitor external areas, such as entrances and driveways.
+Airbnb’s policy states that security cameras may be installed only to monitor external areas, such as entrances and driveways.
 It’s not allowed inside the property.
 Not only that, but guests must be informed where they are.

 How can a professional property management help with Airbnb security?

-For landlords, professional property management comes with a structured approach to improve security and performance.
+For landlords, professional property management offers a structured approach to enhancing security and performance.

 These professionals also handle other tasks, such as guest screening and vetting, communication, and overall property maintenance.
-They will also ensure compliance and will remind you if there’s a need to improve the property to meet local standards.
+They will also ensure compliance and remind you if improvements are needed to meet local standards.

 Share post: